 The European Social Survey (the EurSS) is an academically-driven social survey designed to chart and explain the interaction between Europe's changing institutions and the attitudes, beliefs and behaviour patterns of its diverse populations.
 The EurSS was established in 2001.
+Data for six rounds of the survey are now available.

-Currently in the midst of its sixth round, this biennial cross-sectional survey covers more than thirty nations and employs the most rigorous methodologies.
+This biennial cross-sectional survey covers more than thirty nations and employs the most rigorous methodologies.
 The EURSS information brochure outlines the origins and development of the project.
-In addition two collections of findings are available: one summarises key findings from the first three rounds of the survey; the other focuses on 'topline' results relating to Trust in Justice data collected in round five.
+In addition, two collections of findings are available: one summarises key findings from the first three rounds of the survey; the other focuses on 'topline' results relating to Trust in Justice data collected in round five.